pablof7z/chardin.js/README.md

 $('.container').chardinJs('start')
 ```

-You may also refresh instructions overlay any time to reflect whatever changes happened to the underlaying page elements since the instructions overlay has been displayed.
+You may also refresh instructions overlay any time to reflect whatever changes happened to the underlying page elements since the instructions overlay has been displayed.

 ```Javascript
 var chardinOverlay = $('body').chardinJs('start');